lavanshugarg4/simon-game/README.md

 # Simon-Game

-created a simon named game using html5,css,and Javascript
+created a simon named game using html5,css,and Javascript.

+#creater
+Lavanshu Garg